 The vineyard views alone are reason enough to stay here.
 The hotel restaurant and outdoor terrace face west, delivering godly sunsets (when the weather cooperates).
 And, our room (#11) faced east, so we could see the sunrise from our balcony.

 We were also impressed by the quality and comfort of our mattress and bedding.
 It’s pure luxury – the kind that makes you leap into bed and hug your comforter like it’s your best friend.

 As guests, you can also request a private wine tasting of Domaines Kilger and Schiefer & Domaines Kilger wines.

-Tip: The Jaglhof restaurant is closed on Tuesdays and Wednesdays, so if you want to experience the restaurant, you should time your stay accordingly.
-We recommend staying at Jaglhof only Thursdays – Sundays.
+Tip: The Jaglhof restaurant is closed on Sundays and Mondays, so if you want to experience the restaurant, you should time your stay accordingly.

 Without question, the best time to visit Vienna is in Fall.